-Credit Karma Auto also displays National Automobile Dealers Association, or NADA, estimates of your car’s value today, along with a look at how it might depreciate over the course of your loan term.
+Credit Karma also displays National Automobile Dealers Association, or NADA, estimates of your car’s value today, along with a look at how it might depreciate over the course of your loan term.
 Comparing your car’s estimated value to what you owe on your car loan can give you a general idea of whether you’re upside down on your car loan — or at risk.

 - Log in to Credit Karma.

 - If you haven’t already, match your vehicle to your Credit Karma profile so you can see your car information.
-You’ll have the option to consent to a request a pull of your vehicle data, or you can simply add the vehicle on your own.
+You’ll have the option to consent to a pull of your vehicle data, or you can simply add the vehicle on your own.